jqlang/jq/README.md

 (Developers must not use `--disable-maintainer-mode`, not when making changes to the jq parser and/or lexer.)

-To build a statically linked version of jq, run:
+To build a statically linked version of jq, use:

-    make LDFLAGS=-all-static
+    ./configure --enable-all-static

 After make finishes, you'll be able to use `./jq`.
 You can also install it using: